 “I have always believed in life after divorce.
 But, there was a time where I had my doubts,” explains Tina.
 “I was 59 years old and I was working and doing all these things and I didn’t believe that I could meet someone.
 So I started off loving myself.”

-From Tina’s words, we crafted the top three tips for those of you who are also thinking of moving on after your marriage ended.
+From the 68-year-old Tina’s words, we crafted the top three tips for those of you who are also thinking of moving on after your marriage ended.

 1. Be Accountable.